codenvibes/alx-system_engineering-devops/0x0A-configuration_management/notes/puppet.md

 <details>
 <summary><b><a href=""></a>Basics of Puppet</b></summary><br>

-Certainly!
-Let's start with the basics of Puppet.
 Puppet uses a declarative language to describe the desired state of a system, and it's structured around the idea of resources, which represent different aspects of a system's configuration.
 Here are some fundamental concepts and steps to get you started:

 ### Key Concepts: